 The internet is an essential resource in 21st-century teaching and learning and we encourage students to use it safely.
 Internet use is a statutory part of the curriculum and a necessary tool for both staff and students.
 Through the use of school PC’s, laptops and tablets, students currently access the internet via websites, emailing, blogging, gaming, learning platforms and Google Apps for Education.

 - Designed specifically for student use.

-- Includes an internal filtering system which is monitored in conjunction with Peterborough Local Authority and E2BN.
+- Includes an internal filtering system, SmoothWall, which is monitored internally and in conjunction with Peterborough Local Authority.

 - Follows an acceptable use policy for both staff and students.